onilabs/karma-quiet-reporter/README.md

 This is cool, but if you're not running in a real terminal (e.g travis-ci), you'll get status lines smattered across your logs.

-This reporter just prints one status line, at the end of each browser run.
+This reporter only prints output from the browser, and adds none of its own.